 Do you wonder if your one vote really matters?
 Voting is your right and responsibility.
 Moreover, history shows us even one vote can have a huge impact on election results.

-On August 18th, the legislative vote took place.
+On August 18, the legislative vote took place.
 The tension and drama were palpable.
 With only one legislator’s vote outstanding, the tally was tied.
-Representative Harry T. Burn entered the Chamber wearing a red rose, a symbol of anti-suffragists.
+Representative Harry T. Burn entered the Chamber wearing a red rose, symbol of anti-suffragists.
 Shockingly, when he was called on to vote “aye” or “nay” on suffrage, Burn voted “aye.”
-Women’s suffrage had just passed in Tennessee, consequently making the 19th amendment part of the U.S. Constitution.
+Women’s suffrage had just passed in Tennessee, consequently making the 19th Amendment part of the U.S. Constitution.

 Other examples are more recent.
 In 2000, after a mandated recount of Presidential ballots (think Palm Beach County’s infamous hanging chads), George W. Bush won Florida’s Electoral College votes by merely 537 out of almost six million cast.
 Al Gore lost.
 Bush was re-elected President.
 In Florida’s 2018 gubernatorial race, a close election forced a recount that secured Ron DeSantis the position by only 33,683 votes out of more than eight million cast.
 That’s less than half a percentage point.

 By voting, you can make a difference, too.
-Perhaps it won’t be as dramatic as Harry T. Burn’s vote.
-However, it will be equally as important in any election in which you cast a ballot.
+Perhaps it won’t be as dramatic as Harry T. Burn’s vote, but it’s always important in any election in which you cast a ballot.
 Every American voter counts!

 Carrie Chapman Catt, president of the National American Woman Suffrage Association and founder of the League of Women Voters.